Work in progress. A collaboration with artist Eva Giannakopoulou.

 Performative installation with Eva Giannakopoulou and Panos Sklavenitis

-Participants: Margarita Amarantidi, Evriviades Goro, Theodore Κakitsos, Argyris Marinis, Savvas Τsimouris, Katerina Kalentzi, Avgoustina Stilianou, Theodora Savvalaridi, Artemis Stefanidu, Maro Stefanidu
+Participants: Margarita Amarantidi, Evriviades Goro, Theodore Κakitsos, Argyris Marinis, Savvas Τsimouris, Katerina Kalentzi, Avgoustina Stilianou, Theodora Savvalaridi, Artemis Stefanidu, Maro Stefanidu.

 GiGi is a co-production between the Goethe Institute of Athens anf the Athens Biennale 2018: ANTI.